 Figure 3 introduces a simplified representation of current layers of AI.
 Artificial intelligence is the most external layer, and therefore, the most generic one.

 The intermediate layer is related to machine learning, one of the many categories of AI.
-Machine learning includes every algorithm that given a pre-determined set of inputs, produces and output based.
-The term machine learning exists because the output is also based on past information that was collected by the algorithm.
+Machine learning includes every algorithm that given a pre-determined set of inputs, produces an output based.
+The term machine learning exists because the output is also based on past information that was processed by the algorithm.

 In the inner layer lies deep learning, a subcategory of machine learning, where, as stated before, given a pre-determined set of inputs, an output is generated.
 However, deep learning uses what is usually called a neural network, imitating the human brain to perform a task (Andriy Burkov, 2019).